-is Editor of Dispatches Magazine and author of The Brazen Age: New York City and The American Empire.
+is the editor-in-chief of Dispatches and author of The Brazen Age: New York City and The American Empire.
 He lives in Berkeley, California.

 “For two centuries from the 1560s Spain’s Manila galleons sailed the long way,from Manila to Acapulco, Mexico, missing the Golden Gate" —David Reid